246 pointsby PaulHoule10 months ago8 comments

 Classic mathematicians!

-• bregma7 days ago
+• bregma10 months ago

 Back in the 1980s I was taking a foundational computer science course in which we derived Goedel's result using Cantor diagonalization.
 Excellent course.
 We were watching the TV version of Hitchhiker's Guide to the Galaxy at the time, too.
 One day I had the realization that since any recursively enumerable function could be interpreted as a computer program (given the right interpreter), that the sweater I was wearing was in fact possibly a computer program, and that all knitting (and some crocheting) was in fact just a manifestation of code in another language.